Searqq/smogon-redux/README.md

   things easier, use the same username as you use on your host machine.

 - Take a snapshot with Machine > Take Snapshot.
-Now, if you ever want to reinstall Smogon from scranch (or something goes wrong), you can revert back to the clean install in an instant.
+Now, if you ever want to reinstall Smogon from scratch (or something goes wrong), you can revert back to the clean install in an instant.

 - (Optional): If you have trouble connecting to the Internet from the VBox